raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	<iframe src="https://trinket.io/embed/python/3312ca9b94" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-1. Save it and run it to see the maze displayed on the LED matrix (`Ctrl` + `s`, `F5`)
+1. Save it and run it to see the maze displayed on the LED matrix (`Ctrl` + `s`, `F5`).

 ## Adding a marble

 1. You're going to need a marble to go in your maze.
 This can be achieved by changing one of the LEDs in the maze list to be white.
-Start by creating a variable to store the colour white, up where you have set the other colours.
+Start by creating a variable to store the colour white, in the place where you have set the other colours.

 	```python
 	w = (255,255,255)